KatVolkova/reading-club/README.md

 - Join Us button had the same colour applied for both the background and the border properties.
 This error has been fixed by removing the border colour.

-- Spelling mistake for align-items attribute value: center has been correct.
+- Spelling mistake for align-items attribute value:center has been correct.

 |
 - - -